 Emphasis on development of graphical communication.
 Begins with basic manual drafting skills including line work, lettering, drafting tools use and free hand sketching of construction details.
 Transition in the last half of the semester to a CAD-based environment stressing geometric construction principles and simple engineering drawings.
-Corequisites: 10-607-156 and 10-103-135 or 10-103-124.
+Co-requisites: 10-607-156 and 10-103-123.

-10-607-148 Civil Drawing 2 2 cre
+10-607-148 Civil Drawing 2